adhesikan/TestAutomation/replit.md

 ## Overview

-AlgoPilotX Test Monitor is an automated testing dashboard for monitoring and executing browser-based tests against `app.algopilotx.com`.
-It provides real-time test execution, scheduling capabilities, and comprehensive test result tracking with visual analytics.
-The system uses Playwright for browser automation across Chromium, Firefox, and WebKit, allowing custom scripts, cron-scheduled tests, and real-time monitoring via WebSockets.
-The project is fully operational with complete frontend-backend integration and persists all data in a PostgreSQL database, with a dark mode as the default theme.
+AlgoPilotX Test Monitor is an automated testing dashboard designed for monitoring and executing browser-based tests against `app.algopilotx.com`.
+It offers real-time test execution, scheduling, and comprehensive test result tracking with visual analytics.
+The system leverages Playwright for browser automation across Chromium, Firefox, and WebKit, supporting custom scripts, cron-scheduled tests, and real-time monitoring via WebSockets.
+It features full frontend-backend integration, persists data in a PostgreSQL database, and defaults to a dark mode theme.
+The project aims to provide a robust, user-friendly platform for efficient test automation and monitoring.

 ## User Preferences